industrial-optimization-group/DESDEO/webui/README.md

 this will upgrade the project's packages to their latest (mutually) compatible versions. **This can introduce breaking changes!**

+## WSL / HTTP note

+Auth cookies are set with `secure: !dev`, meaning they require HTTPS only in production builds.
+In development mode (`npm run dev`), cookies are sent over plain HTTP, which is necessary when running through WSL2 on Windows where the browser may not treat the forwarded address as a secure context.

+If you build and preview a production bundle locally over HTTP, authentication will fail because `secure` cookies are not sent.
+Use `npm run dev` for local development, or serve the production build behind HTTPS.

 ## Developing

 Once the project's dependencies have been installed, start a development server: